hra42/Go-TextType/README.md

 The HotKey is stored in a file called `hotkey.gob` within the same folder you run the application.

-If you need any additional HotKey, please contact me or create an issue on [GitHub](https://github.com/HRA42/Go-TextType/issues).
+If you need any additional HotKeys or have some issues to report, please contact me or create an issue on [GitHub](https://github.com/HRA42/Go-TextType/issues).

 This project contains a program implemented in Go (version 1.21) using the Go SDK (version 1.21.1).